joshuaguerin/doqmnt/README.md

 The remainder is written in pure (albeit at the moment not very functional) Emacs lisp, so we suspect most of the functionality will work on most systems.

+## Bugs and Feature Requests

+You are welcome to submit an [issue](https://github.com/joshuaguerin/doqmnt/issues)!
+(Just make sure to check the FAQ and current/closed issues first for duplicates.)

+Please be aware that this is a project we are doing for fun for ourselves and our students.
+Responsiveness may be an issue for us at the wrong time of year, and we may not be able to prioritize requests that appear to take a lot of time.